AliceO2Group/WebUi/QualityControl/docs/Features.md

    - The system validates the JSON structure to ensure it is correctly formatted.
    - Certain fields, such as the `ID`, cannot be set manually.
 5. Make the necessary changes and click `Save`.

+## Runs Mode

+Runs Mode enables real-time monitoring of a specific run by tracking its run number.
+When activated, QCG automatically refreshes the displayed data to show the latest paths for that run, making it easy to follow progress and status updates.

+**How to use Runs Mode:**
+1. Navigate to a page that supports Runs Mode (e.g., `objectTree`, `layoutShow`).
+2. Enter the desired run number in the filters panel.
+It must be an integer number greater than 0.
+3. The update button will change to a dropdown menu.
+4. Select **Update & Run Mode** from the dropdown.
+5. The filters panel transforms into a dedicated header, displaying:
+   - The tracked run number
+   - The current status of the run
+   - An info button for additional details